 - A sudden increase in media usage.
 New apps can be “addictive” and take up a lot of time.

-Of course, the best method on how to find hidden apps and determine if your teen is in trouble or using these apps inappropriately is to check their phones regularly.
-Monitoring their activity with an app like TeenSafe allows you to see deleted messages and social media activity that you might not otherwise know about.
+Check your child’s phone regularly to find hidden apps.
+You can determine if your teen is in trouble or using these apps inappropriately.
+Monitoring their activity with an app like KidBridge allows you to see deleted messages and social media activity that you might not otherwise know about.

 Social media specialist Kristin Peaks recommends, “Look through their apps, texts and pictures.
 They may feel that you’re invading their privacy, but let’s be honest… You’re paying the phone bill, so you can do whatever you want!”

 While monitoring can help you discover if your teen is hiding information from you, the next step is just as important: talking to them.
 If you discover any of these apps on your child’s phone, don’t overreact.
 Discuss with them how these apps are being used inappropriately and the consequences.
-Continue to calmly talk to them about your concerns, and by doing so, your child will feel more comfortable opening up to you when they need to.
+Continue to calmly talk to them about your concerns.
+By doing so, your child will feel more comfortable opening up to you.